 A three kilometres walk from Cala Galdana is this idyllic south facing cove.
 Enclosed by spectacular cliffs and pine trees, Cala Mitjana is one of the most beautiful spots in Menorca.
 The waters here are great for swimming and snorkelling, but it’s a bit of a walk from the car park to the beach so if you have mobility issues another beach may be better suited to you.

-The horseshoe shaped bay at Cala Galdana is known as the 'Queen of Calas'.
+The horseshoe shaped bay at Cala Galdana is known as the ‘Queen of Calas’, and if you’re planning a family holiday to Menorca then this might be the beach for you.
 There are some great facilities here with beach bars and restaurants lining the coast as well as a host of watersports taking place like scuba diving.
 This beach can get pretty busy in the summer months so try to get there early and nab one of the best spots before the crowds appear.